unicoeos/eosio.nft/README.md

 # NFT - EOSIO non-fungible token

 Welcome to the EOSIO NFT source code repository!
-This document describes the interface of the non-fungible token - NFT, for EOSIO blockchain.
+This document describes the interface of the non-fungible token - NFT, for the EOSIO blockchain.

 ## Public interface
 ### CREATE